jvmiert/visage/readme.md

 # How webrtc works

-1. First we create a connection by signalling, during signalling we exchange SDP (Session Description Protocol) between clients
+1. First we create a connection by signalling, during signalling we exchange SDP (Session Description Protocol) between clients one makes an offer, the other accepts with an answer

 2. After being in possession of SDP, we attempt to connect.
-To achieve this, ICE (Interactive Connectivity Establishment) is used
+To achieve this, ICE (Interactive Connectivity Establishment) is used.
+Peers exchange ICE candidates

 3. After a connection is established through ICE, security is setup

 4. Having completed above steps, we can exchange media over SRTP (Secure Real-time Transport Protocol and data over SCTP (Stream Control Transmission Protocol)

 I believe what I'm looking for is a SFU.